tynopet/homework/homework-47/page4.md

     3. Where is the dictionary?
     4. Why did people stop speaking Latin?
     5. What did you learn last lesson?
-    6. What is your name mean?
+    6. What does your name mean?